-Not only have cane toads evolved rapidly; also, they have caused rapid evolution in native animals in the course of their Australian invasion.
+Not only have cane toads evolved rapidly; also, they have caused rapid evolution in native animals in the course of the toad's Australian invasion.

-We know that toads kill lots of native predators that try to eat the toxic invaders, but cannot tolerate the toads’ poisons.
-Animals that try to eat big toads, like quolls and goannas, are in the biggest trouble (because big toads have a lot more poison than small toads.
+Cane toads kill many native predators that try to eat the toxic invaders, but are unable to tolerate the toads’ poisons.
+Animals that try to eat big toads, like quolls and goannas, are in the biggest trouble, because big toads have a lot more poison than small toads.
 However, not every predator is equally vulnerable.
-Some are reluctant to try to eat toads; others are a bit more tolerant than usual of the toads’ poison, and so forth.
+Some are reluctant to try to eat toads; others are more tolerant of the toads’ poison, and so forth.
 In evolutionary biology jargon, this means that cane toads in Australia are a “selective pressure”.
-That is, the arrival of toads removes some genetic traits from the predator population (genes that make predators vulnerable to toads) but other traits (e.g., genes that tell the predator not to eat toads) are not affected.
-So, the toads cause a change in genetic composition of the predators: the only ones that survive are the ones that are able to live side-by-side with toads.
+That is, the arrival of toads removes some genetic traits from the predator population (genes that make predators vulnerable to toads) but spares individuals that possess other traits (e.g., genes that tell the predator not to eat toads).
+So, the toads cause a change in genetic composition of the predators: the only ones that survive are the ones that can live with toads.

-What kinds of characteristics would help a predator to survive after
+What characteristics would help a predator to survive after

 a dose of toad poison.
-But probably lots of characteristics might play
+But lots of other characteristics play

-a role … for example, any gene affecting where and when a predator is
+a role as well … for example, genes affecting where and when a predator is

-predator to survive.
-Another “toad-smart” characteristic would be any
+predator to survive, by reducing overlap with the toxic toads.
+Another “toad-smart” characteristic would be a

 gene that reduced the size of toads that a predator could eat – because

-smaller toads have much less poison than larger animals.
+small toads have much less poison than large toads.

 The best evidence on this evolutionary process comes from Dr Ben Phillips’ studies on red-bellied blacksnakes, a venomous snake species from eastern Australia.
-Ben looked at animals from Queensland (where the snakes lived in toad-infested areas) and New South Wales (where there are large areas where the snakes occur but toads do not – or at least, not yet).
+Ben looked at animals from Queensland (where the snakes lived in toad-infested areas) and New South Wales (in areas where the snakes occur but toads do not).
 Ben found exactly the kinds of differences between snakes from toad-infested and non-infested areas that we would expect from evolutionary change.
 First, the snakes that lived with toads wouldn’t eat toads when we offered them to snakes in captivity, whereas when given the chance, about half of the snakes from toad-free areas readily grabbed a toad – and usually died as a result.
 Second, the toad-exposed snakes were more able to deal with the toads’ poison.
 Third, the snakes from toad areas had smaller heads compared to their body size – so they were not able to eat really big (and thus, more dangerous) toads.

 predator numbers and change their characteristics.
 After some time (and